 - Make sure your leaves are fully dried and pressed before you add them to the frame.
 This will ensure they will look the same way in a year from now as they did the day you made the art.

-When crafting leaf stamps, remember to use varying sizes and shapes of leaves.
+When crafting leaf stamps, use varying sizes and shapes of leaves.
 Also, make sure you rotate the leaves slightly and have them randomly scattered.
-The only thing to avoid is having one leaf facing downward and another facing upwards....
-Have the bottom of the leaves all facing downwards so it looks like their falling.
+The only thing to avoid is having one leaf facing downward and another facing upwards.
+Have the bottom of the leaves all facing downwards so it looks like they're falling.